 # default libraries, only here to sanity check their presence

 ('ff', '2.2-13', ext_options),

 This seems to work well enough in most cases and is probably the recommended method overall.
 There are of course a couple of issues to aware of.
 The sysadmin needs to work through the list and their dependencies with some care as order is important.
 Each library will be extracted and installed in order, and if it a dependency is not present the installation of a particular library will fail.
 This can be especially frustrating if the library in question hasn't made its dependencies clear, or a particular version of the library is needed and a different version has already been installed (which may, if reproducibility of results is taken to an optimal level, require an installation of the base package and all dependencies into a different version.
 The extensions approach also doesn't allow for configuration options to be passed to the installation from within the recipe itself; a separate patch file would have to be applied.

 Another common mistake is to reinstall the entire package, base software and libraries and all, from scratch when a new package was requested.
 This might be barely tolerable when the number is a dozen or so, but when the number of libraries starts to reach the hundreds or more it is increasingly difficult - especially if a package fails at the end of the build.
-If this is the case, make use of the "-k" or "--skip" option, which will skip existing software; this has to be explicitly cited as it is by default set to false, e.g.,
+If this is the case, one can make use of the "-k" or "--skip" option with --rebuild, which will skip existing software.
+This has to be explicitly cited as it is by default set to false, e.g.,

 module load EasyBuild